mrtillman/counter-culture.auth/README.md

     "DefaultMySQLConnection": "<DefaultMySQLConnection>",
     "DefaultRedisConnection": "<DefaultRedisConnection>"
   },

-  "AppSecret": "the internet? is that thing still around?", }
+  "AppSecret": "the internet? is that thing still around?"

 }
 ```